Res No. 822-A

-Resolution calling on the New York State Legislature to pass, and the Governor to sign, S.705/A.2140, the Fair Pricing Act, which would cap the amount people pay for non-complicated, routine medical procedures at 150% of the cost paid by Medicare for those same services
+Resolution calling on the New York State Legislature to pass, and the Governor to sign, S.705/A.2140, which would cap the amount people pay for non-complicated, routine medical procedures at 150% of the cost paid by Medicare for those same services.

 Whereas, Medical costs for the same services are often higher in hospital outpatient departments than in non-hospital medical settings; and

-Whereas, These higher costs result in greater healthcare spending, higher insurance premiums, and the trend of hospitals acquiring physician practices, further increasing costs of medical care; and
+Whereas, These higher costs result in greater healthcare spending, in higher insurance premiums, and in hospitals acquiring physician practices, further increasing costs of medical care; and

 Whereas, According to data from the United States Department of Health and Human Services’ Medical Expenditure Panel Survey, in 2023 New York State’s average premium for employer-sponsored insurance coverage for singles and families were the third-highest and second-highest in the United States, respectively; and